Uroy01/Blast/README.md

 ## Introduction to BLAST

 > In bioinformatics, BLAST for Basic Local Alignment Search Tool is an algorithm for comparing primary biological sequence information, such as the amino-acid sequences of different proteins or the nucleotides of DNA sequences.
 A BLAST search enables a researcher to compare a query sequence with a library or database of sequences, and identify library sequences that resemble the query sequence above a certain threshold.
+It finds regions of similarity between biological sequences.
+Biopython provides Bio.
+Blast module to deal with NCBI BLAST operation

 ## BLAST implementation in python: For human genome